 - Double Barrelled: These questions have two or more distinct parts, each requiring an answer.
 They lack clarity and preparation and can confuse the applicant.
 If used, they should be designed so each part can be answered.

-Though it requires an investment of time, effort, and money, a well-designed structured behavioral-interviewing program can help managers more accurately predict a candidate’s potential for success on the job.
+Though it requires an investment of time, effort, and money, a well-designed structured behavioural-interviewing program can help managers more accurately predict a candidate’s potential for success on the job.
 Such a program can also reduce potential legal challenges to the interviewing process.